bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/timeseries.rst

 ----------

-It is often desirable to be able to zoom in on one region of a timeseries while still seeing a view of the full series for contextx.
-The ``RangeTool`` can be used to interactively define a region in one plat that resuts in a zoomed view on another plot.
+It is often desirable to be able to zoom in on one region of a timeseries while still seeing a view of the full series for context.
+The ``RangeTool`` can be used to interactively define a region in one plot that results in a zoomed view on another plot.
 This is demonstrated below:

 .. bokeh-plot:: __REPO__/examples/interaction/tools/range_tool.py